sg893052/sonic-buildimage/system/in-memory-logging.md

 ### In-Memory

 All the In-Memory logs are initially stored in the RAM memory, and then stored them into persistent storage disk periodically.
-The ram-block device is formatted as in ext4 filesystem and mounted as a log file system as bellow.
+The ram-block device is formatted as in ext4 filesystem and mounted as a log file system as below.
 All the files stored inside the 'ramfs' folder will be treated as an in-memory file.
 The rsyslog uses these log files for storing the debug information.

         # mkfs.etx4 /dev/ramdisk
         # mount /dev/ramdisk /var/log/ramfs/

 ### In-memory with Kdump

 During the kernel crash, all the data stored in the in-memory should be written into the persistent disk.
 This is done using a fixed kernel memory map.
 During primary kernel bootup, a fixed physical memory is reserved for in-memory storage.
 When secondary kernel boots up, it uses the same fixed physical memory area and maps into application space as a ramfs.
-Raslog-dump service is added as part of kdump collection to dump the in-memory contents from ramfs into persistent storage.
+The kdump collection utility is enhanced to dump the in-memory contents from ramfs into persistent storage.

 ### Rsyslog Policy

 In order to separate out the debug information from Syslog, the following Rsyslog rule is added into the rsylog config.
 This will configure rsyslog to store all the debug logs into ramfs file system.

-        # Store all the DEBUG and INFO logs into ramfs file system.
+        # Store all the INFO logs into ramfs file system.
-        if $syslogseverity >= 6 then {
+        if $syslogseverity == 6 then {
-            /var/log/ramfs/syslog-debug.log
+            /var/log/ramfs/in-memory-syslog-info.log
              stop
         }
+        # Store all the DEBUG logs into ramfs file system.
+        if $syslogseverity == 7 then {
+            /var/log/ramfs/in-memory-syslog-debug.log
+             stop
+        }

-The log format remains the same as regular Syslog format as bellow.
+The log format remains the same as regular Syslog format as below.

         # SONiC syslog default template
+		$template SONiCFileFormat,"%timegenerated:1:3:date-rfc3164% %timegenerated:9:10:date-rfc3339% %timegenerated:12:19:date-rfc3339%.%timegenerated:::date-subseconds% \
-        $template SONiCFileFormat,"%timegenerated%.%timegenerated:::date-subseconds% %timegenerated:::date-year% %HOSTNAME% %syslogseverity-text:::uu
+		%timegenerated:::date-year% %HOSTNAME% %syslogseverity-text:::uppercase% %syslogtag%%!msg1:::sp-if-no-1st-sp%%!msg1:::drop-last-lf%\n"
-        ppercase% %syslogtag%%!msg1:::sp-if-no-1st-sp%%!msg1:::drop-last-lf%\n"
         $ActionFileDefaultTemplate SONiCFileFormat